borntofrappe/game-development/01 Flappy Bird/Flappy Bird 8/README.md

 end
 ```

 Notice `self.empty` in particular.
 The table describes four keys with a value of empty functions.
 These four keys describe the phases through which a state goes.
 Within these keys you detail what a state needs to accomplish.
-For instance and in the `render` field, you include the function(s) to render the necessary assets.
+For instance and in the `render` field, you include the function to render the necessary assets.

 Past this initialization function, the state machine includes a few more functions: